admiraltyio/multicluster-service-account/README.md

 Multicluster-service-account consists of:

 1. A binary, `kubemcsa`, to bootstrap clusters, allowing them to import service account secrets from one another;
-    - After [installing](#step-1-installation) multicluster-service-account in cluster1 (associated with the `cluster1` context in the installer's kubeconfig), allowing cluster1 to import service account secrets from cluster2 is as simple as running
+    - After [installing](#step-1-installation) multicluster-service-account in cluster1, allowing cluster1 to import service account secrets from cluster2 is as simple as running
         ```sh
-        kubemcsa bootstrap cluster1 cluster2
+        kubemcsa bootstrap --target-context cluster1 --source-context cluster2
         ```
+      if you work with multiple contexts in a single default kubeconfig file, or
+        ```sh
+        kubemcsa bootstrap --target-kubeconfig cluster1 --source-kubeconfig cluster2
+        ```
+      if you work with multiple kubeconfig files.
-1. a ServiceAccountImport custom resource definition (CRD) and controller to import remote service account secrets as kubeconfig files;
+1. a ServiceAccountImport custom resource definition (CRD) and controller to import remote service account secrets;
     - Here is a sample service account import object:
         ```yaml
         apiVersion: multicluster.admiralty.io/v1alpha1